 Applications will be reviewed by the TL1 program directors and steering committee.
 Candidates in consideration for a fellowship position will be invited to interview, either in person or over the phone.

 Contact

-Please contact Kelsey Bogue at kbogue@bsd.uchicago.edu and Absera Melaku at amelaku@bsd.uchicago.edu with any questions about the TL1 program.
+Please contact Absera Melaku at amelaku@bsd.uchicago.edu with any questions about the TL1 program.